XTxiatong/XTxiatong.github.io/_pages/about.md

 >   Genuis only means hard-working all one’s life.\
 > –Mendeleyev

-Hi there 🤗!
-My name is Tong, and I am a postdoctoral research associate in the Department of Computer Science and Technology at the University of Cambridge, UK, where I got my PhD under the supervision of [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
-I received my master’s degree from the Department of Electronics and Engineering, Tsinghua University, China, in 2020, supervised by [Prof. Yong Li](https://fi.ee.tsinghua.edu.cn/~liyong/).
-Prior to that, I received my bachelor’s degree in Electronic and Information Engineering from Wuhan University, China, in 2017.

 ##  📢 Annocement
 **I will be joining the Vanke School of Public Health at Tsinghua University as an Assistant Professor.**